 - BioKIDS is an online resource for field guides, species profiles, downloadable curriculums and resources on animals and biodiversity for kids and teachers!

 - More DNR education and outreach opportunities.

-For questions about our presentations and programs, please email: DNR-Wildlife@michigan.gov
+For questions about our materials, please email: DNR-Wildlife@michigan.gov